 - 1 cup cauliflower florets

-- ¼ bunch of Coriander
+- ¼ bunch of cilantro

 - Once the chicken has cooled slightly, pick the chicken off of the bones.

-- Add the 2 cups water, carrots, celery sticks, garlic, red bell pepper, cauliflower florets.
+- Add 500ml (0.5 qt) water, carrots, celery, garlic, red bell pepper, cauliflower florets.

 - Bring to a light simmer and cook for 30 minutes.

-- Add the coriander leaves, season with salt & pepper.
+- Season with salt and pepper.

-- Serve & Enjoy
+- Serve & Enjoy.

-This soup is just one simple chicken recipe that is easy to cook up and is paleo friendly.
-If you want more then something like the homemade butter chicken curry is a great dish.
-You make a curry paste from scratch so you not only have a ton of flavor, but you also know exactly what’s going into it.
+You should also try something like the homemade butter chicken curry since it is a great dish.
+You make a curry paste from scratch, so it will have a ton of flavor, and you also know what is going into it.

 I also highly recommend trying the paleo-friendly chicken parmesan recipe.
 It is a unique take on the classic chicken parmesan recipe and is entirely paleo-friendly.
 It does mean skipping on the cheese.